jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 variable is modeled as a linear function of past values (lags) of itself and of present and past values of other variables.
 When EMA is used to capture multiple phenomena over time, VAR can provide insight in how these phenomena interact.
-One challenge in VAR modelling is that many alternative models potentially exist, Package *autovarCore* [@R-autovarCore] was developed to help researchers to find the VAR model with the best fit to a given time-series data set.
+One challenge in VAR modeling is that many alternative models potentially exist, Package *autovarCore* [@R-autovarCore] was developed to help researchers to find the VAR model with the best fit to a given time-series data set.
 In the example below, function `autovar` is used to detect that